MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Move-CMObject.md

 ```

 ### -ObjectId

-Specifies an array of IDs of objects to move.
+Specifies an array of object IDs to move.
+If you specify an array, use the same object type.
+Match the object type with the keyword used with the **-FolderPath** parameter.

+For example, `XYZ00550`.

 ```yaml
 Type: String[]